F-Zero

 F-Zero GX takes place 1 year after F-Zero X with Captain Falcon being the winner of the previous F-Zero Grand Prix.

 Black Shadow is driving down a highway after losing a Grand Prix.
-Deathborn catches up to him and gives him one more chance to succeed but says it's the only other chance he'll get.
+Deathborn catches up to him and gives him one more chance to win the Grand Prix.

-At his garage, Falcon is greeted by the creators.
-Falcon figures out the creators were behind everything, though they do not elaborate their motives.
-They challenge Falcon to a race, where, if they win, will rip out Falcon's soul and turn it into their creation, implying that he would replace Deathborn.
-Falcon defeats them and the creators disappear.
+At his garage, Falcon is greeted by the Creator, three beings who supposedly created the whole world.
+The Creator reveal they were behind everything, that there are no universal forces and now that Falcon is the winner of 2 Grand Prix, they will take out his soul and turn it into their own creation, just like Deathborn.
+Falcon defeats them and the Creator disappears.
 Falcon then removes his helmet and leaves the room.

 An arcade cabinet F-Zero AX is an arcade version of F-Zero GX.
 It features 14 playable vehicles and 6 race tracks.
 Players could plug a Gamecube memory card with an F-Zero GX save on the memory card to have a chance to win the AX-exclusive pilots, their vehicles, and tracks for use in GX.